Henry-Johnson-100/Sakana-Interpreter/README.md

 # Sakana - 0.3.0.0

+# 0.3.0.0 is a non-functional build.
+Use it to preview up-coming changes.

 A syntax-tree based interpreter implementation for the Sakana programming language.

 A functional programming language, heavily inspired by Haskell and subliminally inspired by Scheme.